Why Catnip Excites Cats but Calms Humans

 Catnip isn’t flashy.
 It’s not trending, it won’t put you to sleep either.
 It certainly won’t replace your medications like benzos or Z drugs.
 It’s not considered a superfood either.

 But it’s a beautiful plant, and a ton of fun if you have a cat that reacts to it.
 For humans, and from a pharmacology standpoint, I’d say it’s quietly elegant and effective at gentle relaxation.
 This is an herb that slightly increases GABA activity, which softens the body.
 It may act like a few sips of wine in that regard.
-Catnip relaxes smooth muscle, and calms the nervous system without forcing too much the way valerian might.
+Catnip relaxes smooth muscle, and calms the nervous system without forcing too much the way valerian or skullcap might.

-Catnip is the kind of herbal remedy I’ve seen people come back to over and over again.
+Catnip is the kind of herbal remedy I’ve heard people come back to over and over again.
 Willow will keep using it like it’s her nightclub drink.
 And I’ll keep sipping it like a cup of calm, especially since it doesn’t interact with my Sleep Script.
 I do recommend a little honey or agave to sweeten it.
 If you take supplements, always start low and go slow.

 Related Articles